SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

 }
 ```

-Such logs are crucial for monitoring and debugging purposes, as they provide information about the error and the request that caused it.
+Such logs are crucial for monitoring and debugging purposes, as they provide information about the error and the related request.